The Mummy's Ghost: Production

 The Mummy's Ghost was directed by Reginald Le Borg who began his film career in the mid-1930s as an extra at Paramount Pictures and MGM.
 Le Borg staged opera sequences in a number of musicals and worked on second unit for MGM eventually working at Universal on a short musical She's for Me (1943).
-According to Le Borg, he was set to do a comedy following this film but associate producer Ben Pivar had him read the script for The Mummy's Ghost after Le Borg stated that the original director for the film had to be replaced.
+According to Le Borg, he was set to direct a comedy following this film but associate producer Ben Pivar had him read the script for The Mummy's Ghost after Le Borg stated that the original director for the film had to be replaced.

 The Mummy's Ghost began filming on August 23, 1943.
 According to LeBorg, actress Acquanetta had the co-starring role in the film as Amina, but she had a fainting spell, collapsed during filming and struck her head.
 This led to her being replaced with Ramsay Ames.
 Acquanetta stated that she fell on set on rocks that were supposed to be papier-mache, but were actually rocks painted white and that all she remembered was "I fell and struck my head [...]
 I woke up in the hospital".

 Frederick C. Othman visited the set of The Mummy's Ghost and talked with Chaney who openly discussed his discomfort in his outfit of the mummy Kharis, stating that "I sweat and I can't wipe it away.
 I itch and I can't scratch".
 Le Borg spoke of difficulty working with Chaney on set, stating that in the scene where Kharis attacks Professor Norman, Chaney seized Frank Reicher's throat and "squeezed so forcefully that Reicher nearly fainted".